JCenina-CSec/soc-homelab/README.md

 ![Uptime Kuma Dashboard](images/Up-time-kuma-dashboard.png)

-Configured Uptime Kuma to monitor the availability and health of self-hosted infrastructure and Docker services.
+Configured Uptime Kuma to monitor the availability and status of self-hosted infrastructure and Docker services.
 Used to track outages, service interruptions, response failures, and uptime statistics across the homelab environment.

 ## Docker Container Management

 ![Portainer Dashboard](images/portainer-dashboard.png)

 Used Portainer to manage Docker containers, stacks, networks, and self-hosted services within the homelab environment.
 Implemented containerized infrastructure for monitoring, DNS filtering, dashboards, and security testing applications.
+Services were deployed and managed through Docker containers to simplify infrastructure management, service isolation, and service monitoring within the homelab environment.

 ## Wireshark DNS Traffic Analysis